Alone surrounded by people: why success can feel lonely and stressful at the top

 You try not to bring your work home, so you might not confide in your friends, family, or partner, and you may feel you won’t be understood if you do.
 Maybe you’d be right there.
 Some of my friends just don’t get the stresses and strains of running a business.
 My family definitely don’t.

-The problem with having no one to turn to is that we are connective humans and need others around us.
+The problem with having no one to turn to is that we are connected humans and need others around us.
 We need others' questions, thoughts and experiences to help us learn and do better.
 I know that when I’m stressed and can’t find someone to give me a hug, hear my woes or even just make me laugh to take my mind off it.
 I’m in a much worse state.
 I can problem solve at a high level, but occasionally, I just need someone to meet me where I’m at, validate my feelings and say, (excuse my language),’ well, that’s just shit.’
 As I did to a friend who told me she had breast cancer.
 She laughed and said, ‘you’re the only one who’s not said, I’m sorry.
 That’s a given,’ I said.
 Sometimes, we need someone who can meet us where we are - then, we can take a deep breath and problem-solve.

 So, what to do…?